amzn/selling-partner-api-samples/use-cases/solicitations/README.md

 2. Navigate to [SQS console](https://console.aws.amazon.com/sqs/v2/home)
 3. Select the SQS queue created by the deployment script, named **sp-api-notifications-queue-*random_suffix***.
 Make sure not to confuse the queue with the dead-letter queue named **sp-api-notifications-dead-letter-queue-*random_suffix***
 4. Select **Send and receive messages**
 5. Under **Message body**, insert the following simplified notification body to execute a workflow in sandbox mode.
 If you want to test a real order, set `Sandbox` to `No` and replace `SellerId`, `AmazonOrderId`, and all parameters under `Summary` with the correct values of the order that you will use for testing.
-The solution creates a schedule set to the order's `EarliestDeliveryDate` + 5 days.
     ```
     {
         "NotificationType": "ORDER_CHANGE",